Improve your productivity by changing your scene

 However, there are days when I’m just not motivated to work.
 Those are the days I find myself doing what I call productive procrastination.
 You know, folding laundry when I should be writing, creating the weekly menu plan instead of following up on potential sponsored posts.
 I’m working, but not working …

-If you feel the same, but get tired of working at your local Starbucks, check out my favorite haunts – some of them might surprise you:
+If you need to improve your productivity but get tired of working at your local Starbucks, check out my favorite haunts – some of them might surprise you:

-- A local coffee shop.
 This is the easy one.
 If I’m traveling and don’t find anything local on Yelp I’ll hit Starbucks like everyone else out there, but if it’s possible, a local coffee shop is the best.
-They tend to be quiet, friendly and comfortable.
+They tend to be quiet, friendly, and comfortable.
 Plus since it’s such a common workspace, no one thinks twice if you hang out for a few hours with your computer.

 Suggestions if you are in the Indianapolis area: